everybytesystems/dhis2-dataflow-sdk/CURRENT_IMPLEMENTATION_SUMMARY.md

 - **100% type safety** with compile-time error detection
 - **Enterprise-grade** features for production deployments

-**The DHIS2 DataFlow SDK is now the most comprehensive, feature-complete, and production-ready DHIS2 integration library available, setting a new standard for DHIS2 ecosystem tooling.**
+**The DHIS2 EBSCore SDK is now the most comprehensive, feature-complete, and production-ready DHIS2 integration library available, setting a new standard for DHIS2 ecosystem tooling.**

 ---